 - Vision problems

-Major side effects from use of ED medications include:
+Major side effects from the use of ED medications include:

 - Hearing loss